Life on Mars (British TV series): Future

 An attempt at reviving the series was made with a Christmas special set in the 1970s, but it was passed on by the BBC in 2018 for financial reasons.

 In April 2020, creator Matthew Graham tweeted that a third series was planned.
 Set in Manchester and London during the 1970s and 1980s, the series was planned to consist of four or five episodes and was titled Lazarus, once again after the name of a David Bowie song.
 Simm confirmed in January 2022 that he was involved, reprising his role as Sam Tyler along with Philip Glenister as Gene Hunt.
 It was confirmed in June 2023 that the series had been cancelled for financial reasons.

-A live table reading of the pilot script took place on Sunday, November 19, 2023, at BFI Southbank, brought to life by the BFI Players.
+A live table reading of the pilot script took place on Sunday 19 November 2023, at BFI Southbank, brought to life by the BFI Players.
 It was accompanied by a Q and A with co-writer Ashley Pharoah.
-It was met with a positive reception, one fan having travelled all the way from Massachusetts, New England, to be there.